bartczernicki/VectorMathAIOptimizations/README.md

 In the previous 7 benchmarks used generated vector data and used a simple list/array of floating point vectors.
 The goal of this benchmark is to use real OpenAI Ada-v2 embeddings at scale with 1 million vectors, while finding similarity from an actual "question" using embeddings.
 This benchmark uses most of the efficiencies from #7 (minus the smaller dimension size) in the baseline run.
 In addition to the real vector data at scale, a custom approximate nearest neighbor (ANN) graph data structure is used to dramatically improve performance.
 Azure AI Search - HNSW Implementation: https://learn.microsoft.com/en-us/azure/search/vector-search-ranking
 HNSW implementation in C#: https://github.com/bartczernicki/hnsw-sharp

+Approximate Nearest Neighbor (ANN) is fast at searching.
+For a 1M vector data set, it can scale to more than 1,000 searches/second!
+What is the tradeoff?
+1) Building an ANN graph is expensive and architectural considerations need to made for maintaining the graph/updating
+2) The first word in ANN is **approximate**.
+This is meant to be explicit as you are sacrificing perfect recall (missing some records being retrieved) for the dramatic speed increases
 ```
 | Method              | Mean        | Error     | StdDev    | Ratio    | RatioSD |
 |-------------------- |------------:|----------:|----------:|---------:|--------:|-